jankichauhan/Captsone_Goodreads_Imdb/README.md

 ### Analysis
 Imdb dataset contains four main tables:

-    * Imdb all: All infomation related movies, tv shows and shorts Imdb tracks
+    * Imdb all: All infomation related movies, tv shows and shorts Imdb tracks. (# of rows: 6,737,752)

-    * Ratings: Average ratings(out of 10) and number of votes
+    * Ratings: Average ratings(out of 10) and number of votes. (# of rows: 1,022,316)

-    * Crew infomation: Basic information of people related to movies e.g wirter, director, actors ... etc
+    * Crew infomation: Basic information of people related to movies e.g wirter, director, ... etc. (# of rows: 9,999,865)

     * Principal crew: Mapping of movie id to crew ids.
-It is one to manny relation.
+It is one to manny relation. (# of rows: 38,643,725)

-After cleaning and filtering my dataset contained movies and tv movies released between 2005 to 2020 with more than 100 votes joined with the writer(s) associated with the resepective movie.
-I get information about the book from writer's job description.
+After cleaning and filtering my dataset contained movies and tv movies released between 2005 to 2019 with more than 100 votes joined with the writer(s) associated with the resepective movie.
+I get information about the book from writer's job description. (# of rows: 52,779)

+Filtering for adapted movies narrowed my data to 2,443 rows.
+Uses the books name from adpated movie list to do GET by title API(goodreads) call and got back 1,870 books.

 #### Adapted movies

 ![](images/total_number_of_movies.png)